JorgePe/pyb00st/README.md

      - reading Button
      - reading Tilt (Basic Mode)
      - controlling Interactive motors (timed and angle)
      - controlling WeDo Motors (just dutycycle) - works also with old 9V and PF 1.0 motors
+     - reading WeDo Sensor (missing some modes)

 I've made good progress with the pygatt version and I'm almost considering this code 'beta' level, just need to polish it a bit and make detailed tests.
 Backporting to pygattlib version is not a priority now.

-** Attention **
-Methods name will change soon.
+**Attention**
+The names of all methods will change very soon.
+Probaly also the names of most internal values.

 ## Usage ##